PythonRSAS/pythonrsas.github.io/_posts/2022-09-02-1-System-design-basic-concepts.md

 3. To store those images and videos facebook uses a database called **haystack**.
 4. For providing super fast result for searches and retrieving large amount of data faster while maintaining scalability facebook uses a database called **Apache cassandra**.

-And one response seems to come from a Facebook employee:
+One response from a Meta employee:
-*Data is sharded into logical databases, and there are many more logical databases than physical machines.
+*Data is **sharded into logical databases**, and there are many more logical databases than physical machines.
 So data is migrated by moving a logical database from one physical machine to another.
 This is relatively easy, we just dump the database to a file, copy it to another machine and reload it, and update the mapping of logical to physical machine.*

-*We don't ever move objects from one shard to another, because the object's id encodes its shard number.
-So changing shards would require changing id numbers and updating anything that referenced the old id, which is potentially a lot of things.
-Having the id encode the shard number is important for scaling - otherwise we would have to do an additional round trip to some directory service for every object access, and that directory service would have a ridiculously large number of entries.*
+*We don't ever move objects from one shard to another, because the object's ID encodes its shard number.
+So changing shards would require changing ID numbers and updating anything that referenced the old ID, which is potentially a lot of things.
+Having the ID encode the shard number is important for scaling - otherwise we would have to do an additional round trip to some directory service for every object access, and that directory service would have a ridiculously large number of entries.*

 ## Google data systems